nextgis/docs_ngmobile/source/editing.rst

    Select layer dialog.

-Point creation
+Creating a point
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^

-To add a point into existing layer select vector layer with point geometry from the layers tree. (see :numref:`ngmobile_select_layer_dialogtch_pic`).
+To add a point to an existing layer first select vector layer with point geometry from the layers tree. (see :numref:`ngmobile_select_layer_dialogtch_pic`).
 Edit toolbox opens after layer’s selection at the bottom of the screen.
 Select button number 3 in the bottom toolbox to add the point (see :numref:`ngmobile_edit_paneltch_pic`).

 .. figure:: _static/ngmobile_edit_point.png
    :name: ngmobile_edit_paneltch_pic
    :align: center
    :width: 8cm

-   Toolbox of point editing.
+   Point editing toolbar.

-   The numbers indicate: 1 - finish edit mode; 2 - cancellation of edits; 3 - add new point; 4 - delete point; 5 - move point to the center of screen; 6 - move point to the current location; 7 - edit attributes.
+   The numbers are: 1 - finish editing mode; 2 - cancel editing; 3 - add new point; 4 - delete point; 5 - move point to the center of screen; 6 - move point to current location; 7 - edit attributes.

-In the center of the screen on map will appear a new point highlighted by red with arrow near (СЃРј. :numref:`ngmobile_creation_of_points_pic`).
+New point will appear in the map center highlighted in red with arrow icon (see :numref:`ngmobile_creation_of_points_pic`).

 .. figure:: _static/creation_of_points.png
    :name: ngmobile_creation_of_points_pic
    :align: center
    :width: 6cm

-   Step of the point creation.
+   Creating a point.

-After adding of new point the button 1 from bottom toolbox will change its image from "tick" to "floppy".
-The new point  will be saved after pressing this button and form of attributes input for new geometry will open (see :numref:`ngmobile_input_form_attributes_pic`).
+After new point is added the button 1 from the bottom toolbar will change from "tick" to "floppy".
+New point will get saved after that and attributes editing form will open (see :numref:`ngmobile_input_form_attributes_pic`).

 .. figure:: _static/input_form_attributes.png
    :name: ngmobile_input_form_attributes_pic
    :align: center
    :width: 6cm

-   Geometry attributes entry form.
+   Attributes editing form.

-Linestring creation
+Creating a line
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

-To create a linestring select the linestring geometry vector layer from the layers tree  (see :numref:`ngmobile_select_layer_dialogtch_pic`) and press button 3 (see :numref:`ngmobile_edit_line1_pic`) in the opened edit toolbox at the bottom of the screen.
+To create a line select a line vector layer from the layers tree (see :numref:`ngmobile_select_layer_dialogtch_pic`) and press button 3 (see :numref:`ngmobile_edit_line1_pic`) in the opened edit toolbar at the bottom of the screen.

 .. figure:: _static/ngmobile_edit_line.png
    :name: ngmobile_edit_line1_pic
    :align: center
    :width: 8cm

-   Linestring edit toolbox.
+   Line editing toolbar.

-   The numbers indicate: 1 - finish edit mode; 2 - cancellation of edits; 3 - add new linestring; 4 - delete linestring; 5 - delete vertex to the center of screen; 6 - move vertex to the current location; 7 - edit attributes.
+   The numbers are: 1 - finish editing; 2 - cancel editing; 3 - add new line; 4 - delete line; 5 - delete vertex;  6 - move vertex to the center of screen; 7 - move vertex to current location; 8 - edit attributes.

-In the center of the screen on a map the new line will appear.
-One of the vertex of line which can be moved all round map is highlighted by red and have an arrow near (see :numref:`ngmobile_creating_lines_pic`).
+New line will appear in the center of the screen .
+One vertex of line which can be moved is highlighted in red and has an arrow icon (see :numref:`ngmobile_creating_lines_pic`).

 .. figure:: _static/creating_lines.png
    :name: ngmobile_creating_lines_pic
    :align: center
    :width: 6cm

-   Linestring creation step.
+   Creating a line.

-After addition of the new linestring the button 1 on bottom toolbox will change its image from "tick" to "floppy".
-After pressing this button edits will be saved and form of attributes input for new geometry will be opened (see :numref:`ngmobile_input_form_attributes_pic`)
+After adding a line button 1 on the bottom toolbar will change from "tick" to "floppy".
+After pressing it edits will be saved and attributes editing form will open (see :numref:`ngmobile_input_form_attributes_pic`)

-Creation of polygon
+Creating a polygon
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

-To create a polygon on the map choose vector layer to add polygonal geometry in the layers tree (see :numref:`ngmobile_select_layer_dialogtch_pic`) and select button 3 in the edit toolbox from the bottom of screen (see :numref:`ngmobile_edit_polygon1_pic`).
+To create a polygon select a polygon vector layer from the layers tree (see :numref:`ngmobile_select_layer_dialogtch_pic`) and select button 3 in the edit toolbar from the bottom of screen (see :numref:`ngmobile_edit_polygon1_pic`).

 .. figure:: _static/ngmobile_edit_polygon.png
    :name: ngmobile_edit_polygon1_pic
    :align: center
    :width: 8cm

-   Toolbox of edit polygon.
+   Polygon editing toolbar.

-   The numbers indicate: 1 - finish edit mode; 2 - cancellation of edits; 3 - add new polygon; 4 - delete polygon; 5 - delete vertex from polygon; 6 - move vertex to the center of screen; 7 - move vertex to the current location; 8 - edit attributes.
+The numbers indicate: 1 - finish editing; 2 - cancel editing; 3 - add new polygon; 4 - delete polygon; 5 - delete vertex; 6 - move vertex to the center of screen; 7 - move vertex to current location; 8 - edit attributes.

-The new geometry will appear on the map in the center of screen.
-One of the polygons vertices which can be moved all round the map is highlighted by red and have arrow near.
-Selecting of any vertex from polygon allows to move it all round the map. (see :numref:`ngmobile_creation_landfill_pic`).
+The new geometry will appear in the center of the map.
+One of the polygons vertices is highlighted in red and have an arrow icon.
+You can move a vertex around after selecting it. (see :numref:`ngmobile_creation_landfill_pic`).

 .. figure:: _static/creation_landfill.png
    :name: ngmobile_creation_landfill_pic